-KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY For Withhold For All All Except individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE "FOR" THE FOLLOWING DIRECTORS: 0 0 0 Election of Directors Nominees 01 George Lund 02 Willem Mesdag 05 Kenneth A. Vecchione 07 H Ronald Weissman 03 Francis E. Quinlan 08 Warren Wilcox 04 Norman R. Sorensen 05 J. Christopher Teets THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE "FOR" PROPOSALS 2 AND 3.
-For Against Abstain TO APPROVE THE ENCORE CAPITAL GROUP, INC. 2013 INCENTIVE COMPENSATION PLAN FOR EMPLOYEES, NON-EMPLOYEE DIRECTORS AND INCEPTRODERT CONTRACTORS.
-0 0 0 TO RATIFY THE APPOINTMENT OF BOO USA, LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2013.
-0 0 0 NOTE: TO TRANSACT SUCH OTHER BUSINESS THAT MAY PROPERLY COME BEFORE THE MEETING.
+DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+Withhold For All All Except For All THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE "FOR" THE FOLLOWING DIRECTORS: 0 0 0 1.
+Election of Directors Nominees 02 Willem Mesdag 07 H Ronald Weissman 03 Francis E. Quinlan 08 Warren Wilcox 04 Norman R. Sorensen 05 J. Christopher Teets 01 George Lund 06 Kenneth A. Vecchione THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE "FOR" PROPOSALS 2 AND 3.
+For Against Abstain 2.
+TO APPROVE THE ENCORE CAPITAL GROUP, INC. 2013 INCENTIVE COMPENSATION PLAN FOR EMPLOYEES, NON-EMPLOYEE DIRECTORS AND INDEPENDENT CONTRACTORS.
+0 0 0 TO RATIFY THE APPOINTMENT OF BOD USA, LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2013.
+0 Π 0 NOTE: TO TRANSACT SUCH OTHER BUSINESS THAT MAY PROPERLY COME BEFORE THE MEETING.
 R1.0.0.51160 Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
-All holders must sign.
+All holders mus sign.
 If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-76597 10000 Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+0000176597 ist Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date